Yearby

 There are great places to visit near Yearby including some great waterfalls, ruins, historic monuments, hiking areas, villages, rivers and streams, towns, caves, limestone pavements, mountains, cities, historic buildings, hills, geological features, castles, old mines, country parks, parks, gardens and ancient sites.

-Yearby has some unmissable historic monuments nearby like Bolton Abbey, Rylstone Crag and Rylstone Cross, Culloden Tower, and Robin Hood's Well (Fountains).
+Historic Monuments to visit near Yearby include Bolton Abbey, Rylstone Crag and Rylstone Cross, Culloden Tower, and Robin Hood's Well (Fountains).

 The area close to Yearby boasts some of the best mountains including Ingleborough.

-The area around Yearby features a number of interesting hills including Addlebrough, Embsay Crag, Rylstone Crag and Rylstone Cross, Warrendale Knotts, Giggleswick Scar, Blua Crags, and Sugar Loaf Hill.
+The area around Yearby boasts some of the best hills including Addlebrough, Embsay Crag, Rylstone Crag and Rylstone Cross, Warrendale Knotts, Giggleswick Scar, Blua Crags, and Sugar Loaf Hill.

-There are a number of parks near Yearby including Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden.
+Fountains Abbey and Studley Royal Water Garden, Fountains Abbey (ruin), and Studley Royal Water Garden are great places to visit near Yearby if you like parks.

-There are a number of gardens near to Yearby including Fountains Abbey and Studley Royal Water Garden.
+Gardens to visit near Yearby include Fountains Abbey and Studley Royal Water Garden.

 The area around Yearby features a number of interesting ancient sites including Schoolboys Tower, Jubilee Cave, and Victoria Cave.